vsouza/awesome-ios/README.md

 * [IoniconsKit](https://github.com/keitaoouchi/IoniconsKit) - Use Ionicons as UIImage / UIFont in your projects with Swifty manners. :large_orange_diamond:

 ## UI
-* [LNChevronView](https://github.com/LeoNatan/LNChevronView) - Implementation of a chevron view similar to Apple's as seen in Springboard / Apple Music.
 * [ActionSheetPicker-3.0](https://github.com/skywinder/ActionSheetPicker-3.0/) - Quickly reproduce the dropdown UIPickerView / ActionSheet functionality on iOS.
 * [FlatUIKit](https://github.com/Grouper/FlatUIKit) - A collection of awesome flat UI components for iOS.
 * [BetweenKit](https://github.com/ice3-software/between-kit) - A robust drag-and-drop framework for iOS.